Moebirdie/Inquirer-README-Generator/README.md

 ## Tests <a id="Tests"></a>

-A user may test this application by installing it and invoking node index.js.
-This will create a README file.
+This can be tested by installing the README Generator from the repository and invoking node index.js at the command prompt.

 ## Questions  <a id="Questions"></a>